leweafan/Ansible-Tower-Scripts/zabbix/README.md

 Use group "Available_Zabbix_Agents" in LIMIT section to skip all unavailable hosts.

 ## Install
-1. Copy ini file to /etc/ansible/
+1. Copy zabbix.ini file to /etc/ansible/
-2. Create custom script using py
+2. Create custom script using zabbix_dynamic_inventory.py

 ## Tested with
 - Tower 3.2.5 (Ansible 2.6.4)